fglaria/finalFrequency/README.md

 It's separated into two programs, **frequency** and **compress**, each one with it's own shell script and C++ file.

 ### frequency.sh
-This script receives as first argument a route file with maximal cliques of a graph, with format as shown further below.
+This script receives with *-i* option a route file with maximal cliques of a graph, with format as shown further below.

 As an option, it can be called with *-c* to compile it's corresponding *.cpp* file.
 **If it hasn't been called before, you should include this option.**